mills0911/Facebook-Market-Place-Summarizer/README.md

 README

-This Project is meant to be used to go through facebook market place and sort data.
+This Project is meant to be used to go through facebook market place(for cars) and sort data.

 Instructions
   Open Facebook MarketPlace webpage